-At the same time, the risk of losing a considerable portion of capital is high unless one opts for stop-loss method to curtail his losses.
-In stop-loss, one places an advance order to sell a stock at a pre specified price.
-To reduce the risk to certain extent, you could diversify your capital across sectors and market capitalisations.
-To invest in direct equities, one needs to open a demat account through Broker.
+At the same time, the risk of losing a considerable portion of capital is high unless one opts for the stop-loss method to curtail his losses.
+In stop-loss, one places an advance order to sell a stock at a pre-specified price.
+To reduce the risk to a certain extent, you could diversify your capital across sectors and market capitalizations.
+To invest in direct equities, one needs to open a Demat account through Broker.

 2. Equity mutual funds

 Equity mutual funds mostly invest in equity stocks.
-As per present Securities and Exchange Board of India (Sebi) Mutual Fund Regulations, an equity mutual fund scheme must invest at least 65 percent of its assets in equities and equity-related instruments.
-An equity fund can be divided in two types one is actively managed and second is passively managed.
+As per the present Securities and Exchange Board of India (SEBI) Mutual Fund Regulations, an equity mutual fund scheme must invest at least 65 percent of its assets in equities and equity-related instruments.
+An equity fund can be divided into two types one is actively managed and the second is passively managed.

-- Passively Managed Fund : Index funds and exchange-traded fund (also called ETFs) are passively managed funds, and these track the underlying index.
+- Passively Managed Fund: Index funds and exchange-traded funds (also called ETFs) are passively managed funds, and these track the underlying index.

-Note : Equity schemes are also categorised according to market-capitalisation or the sectors in which they invest.
-Further, they are also categorised by whether they are domestic (investing in stocks of only Indian companies) or international (investing in stocks of overseas companies).
+Note: Equity schemes are also categorized according to market-capitalization or the sectors in which they invest.
+Further, they are also categorized by whether they are domestic (investing in stocks of only Indian companies) or international (investing in stocks of overseas companies).

 3. Debt mutual funds